 2. Moisturize your toenails.

 It’s for health, not vanity!
 Before you put your running shoes on, slather nails with a urea lotion.
 “It really moisturizes and penetrates more than anything else out there,” she says.
-Thought it’s not natural.
+Though it’s not natural.
 She also recommends coconut oil to moisturize the nail, and a dilution of tea tree oil to fight fungus.
 And make sure you’re eating right, as nutritional deficiencies can weaken nails.

 3. Consider your pedicures.